Cookie Dough Protein Bars with Collagen Powder

 Method

-Line a 10cm x 16cm container with baking paper or cling film.
+1. Line a 4 x 6 inch / 10 x 16 cm container with baking paper or cling film (see Note 2).

-Place the cashew butter, maple syrup, water, vanilla and salt in a large mixing bowl and stir to combine.
-Add the collagen powder and coconut flour and mix to get a dough.
+2. Place the cashew butter, maple syrup, water and vanilla in a large mixing bowl and stir to combine.
+Add the collagen powder, coconut flour and salt and mix until you get a dough.
 If the mixture is too sticky, add a little extra coconut flour.
 If it’s too dry, add a few drops of water.

-Mix about half of the chocolate chips into the dough.
-I find it easiest to press them into the dough with my fingers.
+3. Mix about half of the chopped chocolate into the dough.
 Press the mixture firmly into the lined container.
 Press the remaining chocolate chips into the top of the slab.

-Chill in the fridge for about 1 hour or the freezer for 20 minutes until the mixture firms up.
+4. Chill in the fridge for 20 minutes or until the mixture firms up.
 Once firm, remove from the container and cut into bars.

 Notes